AntoineThebaud/swlcalc/README.md

 swlcalc is a fan-made gear planner for Secret World Legends (SWL), a MMORPG by Funcom.
 It can be used to plan your gear progression, to visualize the stats you will reach with a given gear and also to share and show others what gear you use to tackle encounters in PvE or PvP.

-*TOCHANGE : This project is still on early phase of development.
-No release is available yet.*

 **swlcalc features :**
 * All the gear slots (weapons and talismans) and their bound item/glyph/signet are customizable.
 * Item Power is calculated and displayed for each slot.